rocky/mult-by-constants/spe86/README.md

 One change I made was to add alpha-beta cutoffs in its instruction sequence-searching.
 However at the time I didn't know that this is what I had done.
 I didn't explain that well in my SP&E paper.

 The code here starts with V. Lefèvre's implementation, for which I am grateful.
+In addition to the alpha-beta searching mentioned above, the original code I wrote handled negative numbers as well as even number which were omitted Lefèvre's last implimenation.
+I've added that back in here.